 What do government bonds mean for another country?

 Let’s use China as a case study here: Imagine what happens to the Chinese Yuan if it sells its Treasury bills and brings back the proceeds to China?

 This will automatically cause a depreciation in the dollar against the Chinese Yuan, thereby making the Yuan appreciate.

-This is what the Chinese government has been doing over time, buy treasury bills of another country and bring back proceeds to China.
+This is what the Chinese government has been doing overtime, buy treasury bills of other countries and bring back proceeds to China.